palewire/first-github-scraper/docs/notify.md

 ## Send a message

+REDO THIS PART WITH THE RIGHT WEBHOOK AND REWRITE

 Join `#first-github-scraper` at nicar2022.slack.com

 Slack's [Incoming Webhooks](https://api.slack.com/messaging/webhooks) allow you to send messages from your apps.
 Read [this](https://slack.com/help/articles/115005265063-Incoming-webhooks-for-Slack) for instructions on how to create one for your slack channel.